 Or at least they didn't have.
 The financial technology, or fintech, revolution is beginning to provide real alternatives to these risky credit facilities, and streamlined application and decision processes are enticing increasing numbers of SMEs in this direction.

-But it is not just ease of access which is turning small businesses towards the fintech option.
+But it is not just ease of access that is turning small businesses towards the fintech option.
 Customised solutions provided to specific businesses, meeting their needs perfectly with a more personalised approach, have proved popular among businesses seeking the capital they need.
 In addition, fintech lenders are showing themselves to be more committed to transparency and responsibility than their more established counterparts, with Smart Company reporting that six Australian fintech lenders had put their signatures to a new code of practice for lending in the summer of 2018.
-A raft of other non-bank lenders such as Banjo Loans have been members of AFCA and signatories to the Banking and Finance Oath.
+A raft of other non-bank lenders such as Banjo Loans has been members of AFCA and signatories to the Banking and Finance Oath.

 So, while low doc lenders are exposing businesses to unnecessary risks, the future does look bright, thanks to increased awareness regarding the dangers of a low doc loan, and the future-focused solutions offered by today's fintech service providers.